LavaMonster117/portfolio/exampleAndInfoDocs/SprintPlanningAndFibonacci.md

 The Sequence: 1,2,3,5,8,13, etc.
 Can you see the pattern? you take the first number and add it to the second number to get the third number (1+2 = 3); the second plus the third to get the fourth (2+3 = 5) and so on.
 It is a sequence that can be found in nature, and often results in the most visually beutiful and complex patterns.

 Want to understand this concept more?
-Watch this short YouTube video: (Nature's Code)[https://www.youtube.com/watch?v=wTlw7fNcO-0]
+Watch this short YouTube video: <a href="https://www.youtube.com/watch?v=wTlw7fNcO-0">Nature's Code</a>.

 <strong>The number associated with a task (often in the form of a ticket, usually a Jira ticket) can be interpreted as meaning:</strong>